Someone called me a ‘feminist’ last night – here is my responseAug 26, 2021

 Important to note that my message is about our current culture and the uncomfortable conversations that we all have to have.
 This is the only way that change will occur.
 Most of the wonderful men in our society are feminists without even realising.
-Feminism means equality for all; where power, privledge, safety, education, opportunity and society conversation etc are not male focused.
-Most Dad's of girls I know want this for their girls.
+Feminism means equality for all; where power, privilege, safety, education, opportunity and society conversation etc. are not male focused.
+Most dads of girls I know want this for their girls.
 Feminism is not a dirty word.
-Listen carefully to my words I'm not bagging ALL men I'm just asking us to flip the conversation.
+Listen carefully to my words, I'm not bagging ALL men, I'm just asking us to flip the conversation.

 Practical suggestions for sexist comments